saveourtool/diktat/info/guide/guide-chapter-1.md

 # <a name="c1"></a> 1.
 Naming
-In programming, it is not always easy to meaningfully and appropriately name variables, functions, classes, etc. Using meaningful names helps you clearly express your code's main ideas and functionality and avoid misinterpretation, unnecessary coding and decoding, magic numbers (???), and inappropriate abbreviations.
+In programming, it is not always easy to meaningfully and appropriately name variables, functions, classes, etc. Using meaningful names helps you clearly express your code's main ideas and functionality and avoid misinterpretation, unnecessary coding and decoding, "magic" numbers, and inappropriate abbreviations.

 Note: The source file encoding format (including comments) must be UTF-8 only.
 The ASCII horizontal space character (0x20, that is, space) is the only permitted whitespace character.
 Tabs should not be used for indentation.

 <!-- =============================================================================== -->
 ### <a name="c1.1"></a> 1.1 Identifier names
 ### <a name="r1.1.1"></a> 1.1.1: Identifiers naming conventions
-**Rule (???):**

 For identifiers, use the following naming conventions:
 1. All identifiers should use only ASCII letters or digits, and the names should match regular expressions `\w{2,64}`.
 Explanation: Each valid identifier name should match the regular expression `\w{2,64}`.
 `{2,64}` means that the name length is 2 to 64 characters, and the length of the variable name should be proportional to its life range, functionality, and responsibility.
 Name lengths of less than 31 characters are generally recommended.
 However, this depends on the project.
-Otherwise, a class declaration with generics or inheritance from a superclass can cause line breaking, for example (???).
+Otherwise, a class declaration with generics or inheritance from a superclass can cause line breaking.
 No special prefix or suffix should be used in the names.
 The following examples are inappropriate: name_, mName, s_name, and kName.

 2. Choose file names that would describe the content.
 Use camel case (PascalCase) and `.kt` extension.